Mashnak/Spieleplattform/README.md

 ## Build

-Run `ng build` to build the project.
+Run `deploy-github.sh`at root level of the app to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
+The application can be seen at [Link](https://mashnak.github.io/Spieleplattform/).
 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.

 ## Further help